HIV can be diagnosed through blood or saliva testing. Tests include:

 Treatment side effects can include:

-- Nausea, vomiting or diarrhea
+- Nausea, vomiting or diarrhea.

-- Heart disease
+- Heart disease.

-- Kidney and liver damage
+- Kidney and liver damage.

-- Weakened bones or bone loss
+- Weakened bones or bone loss.

-- Higher blood sugar
+- Higher blood sugar.

 Treatment for age-related diseases

-Some health issues that are a natural part of aging may be more difficult to manage if you have HIV.
-Some medications that are common for age-related heart, bone or metabolic conditions, for example, may not interact well with anti-HIV medications.
-It's important to talk to your doctor about your other health conditions and the medications you're taking.
+Some health issues that are a part of aging may be harder to manage if you have HIV.
+Some medicines that are common for age-related heart, bone or metabolic conditions, for example, may not mix well with anti-HIV medicines.
+Talk with your healthcare professional about your other health conditions and the medicines you take for them.

-Your doctor will monitor your viral load and CD4 T cell counts to determine your response to HIV treatment.
-These will be initially checked at two and four weeks, and then every three to six months.
+Your healthcare professional will watch your viral load and CD4 T cell counts to see your response to HIV treatment.
+The first check is at 4 to 6 weeks.
+After that, you see your health professional every 3 to 6 months.